×

 • Activity duration time for a connector: 30 seconds

-• Runtime for a JavaScript script: 1 minute
+• Activity duration time for a long-running JavaScript script: 1 minute

 • Single in-process script: 30 seconds